sriganeshlokesh/hospital_management_system/README.md

 # Hospital Management System
 A C++ application to manage the hospital's doctors and incoming patients.

+## Instructions
+The application has to be run in [Visual Studio](https://visualstudio.microsoft.com/) inorder to interact without any problems.

 ## User Interface

 #### 1. Main Page